rwbl/domoticz-micropython-projects/README.md

 * 1x TM1638 LED&KEY - 8x 7-segment decimal LED component with 8x individual LEDs and 8x push buttons.
 * 1x PIR Motion Sensor.
 * 1x Potentiometer.
-* 2x DS18B20 - 1-wire digital thermometers.
+* 2x DS18B20 - 1-wire digital thermometer.
 * 1x 28BYJ-48 Stepper Motor with ULN2003 motor driver.

-and more …
+* 1x HC-SR04 Ultrasonic Distance Sensor.
+* 1x IKEA VINDRIKTNING Air Quality sensor.

 ## Credits
 **THANKS**, to the developers of the Raspberry Pi & ESP Microcontroller, Domoticz Home Automation System, MicroPython Language, Libraries & Tools and to all sharing related information.
 Without these, it would not be possible to write this document.